DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/benefits.md

 - Experience Accumulation

-    After years of cultivation in the cloud-native field, DaoCloud has extensive practical experience in industries such as finance, e-commerce, and manufacturing.
+    After years of cultivation in the cloud native field, DaoCloud has extensive practical experience in industries such as finance, e-commerce, and manufacturing.
 It can provide stable and reliable IT delivery production lines to help enterprises build a platform suitable for integrated R&D and operation.